 ADDITIONS

 C502.1 General.
 Additions to an existing building, building system or portion thereof shall conform to the provisions of this code as they relate to new construction without requiring the unaltered portion of the existing building or building system to comply with this code.
 Additions shall not create an unsafe or hazardous condition or overload existing building systems.
 An addition shall be deemed to comply with this code if the addition alone complies or if the existing building and addition comply with this code as a single building.
-Additions shall comply with Section C502.2.
+Additions shall comply with Sections C402, C403, C404, C405, C409.5, C410 and C502.2.

 C502.2 Prescriptive compliance.
 Additions shall comply with Sections C502.2.1 through C502.2.6.2.